dmulyalin/nornir-salt/README.md

 ## Connect to hosts behind jumphost

-Only Netmiko connections (CONNECTION_NAME=netmiko) support connecting via jumphosts.
+Only Netmiko connections, `connection_name="netmiko"`, supports connecting via Jumphosts.

 To connect to devices behind jumphost, need to define jumphost parameters in host's inventory data: